pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 You can test it with example.ipynb .

 ## Distance distribution
 A distance distribution is the distribution of distances from one point to other points.
 They can be derived mathematically for a particular distribution.
-For example, the isotropic normal distribution in $d$ dimensions has a chi distribution with $d$ degrees of freedom.
+For example, the isotropic Gaussian distribution in $d$ dimensions has a chi distribution with $d$ degrees of freedom.
 The figure below shows graphically how the chi cdf can be derived by integrating on the gaussian pdf for a given radius.

 ![Chi distribution](/figure/chi_2D_visualization.PNG)